keboola/connection-docs/components/writers/database/redshift/index.md

 faster than loading data through [TDE files](https://www.tableau.com/about/blog/2014/7/understanding-tableau-data-extracts-part1) with the [TDE writer](/components/writers/bi-tools/tableau/).

-To share data between your KBC project and Tableau, choose **Keboola Redshift Database** when configuring the credentials.
+To share data between your Keboola Connection project and Tableau, choose **Keboola Redshift Database** when configuring the credentials.
 The writer will create a dedicated database for you and give you credentials.
 Run the writer and when it is finished, you can connect the Tableau data sources.
 Follow the official [instructions for Tableau Desktop](https://help.tableau.com/current/pro/desktop/en-us/examples_amazonredshift.htm)